 Car accident lawyers get contacted every day about personal injury cases as a result of traffic collisions due to reckless and distracted driving, and now, motorists have a new worry to consider every time they set out on the road – driving selfies.
 This new trend of taking selfies while behind the wheel takes distracted driving to another level.
 It’s not enough to practice defensive driving against those who drink and drive, eat and drive, apply makeup and drive or text and drive – because now you must add take selfie and drive to that list.
+Even if you have car insurance from a reputable company, a reckless driver taking a selfie crashing into you is still likely, but at least you will be covered.

 While you may be thinking there’s no possible way that common sense would actually allow people to take selfies while operating a vehicle, studies show that sometimes common sense just doesn’t prevail.
 A quick Instagram search of #drivingselfie turns up over 16,000 results, with more than 4,000 more if you add an “s” to the end of your query.
 Even more alarming is that those are just the numbers for one social media outlet and don’t include the selfie photos and videos (yes, driving videos!) on Twitter, Facebook, Snapchat, Vine, etc.